 Mademoiselle Mouche

-Nestled in front of the Eiffel Tower, with no vis-à-vis, it's the rooftop to discover on July 14th evenings (but also all year round).
-For the national holiday, a special evening is offered with a succession of DJ sets whose names are still unknown.
-Three distinct spaces are available for reservation: the barrels (4 to 6 people), the tables in the lounges (4 to 12 people), and the VIP lounge (15 to 30 people).
-Limited availability; book your reservations now!
+Nestled right across from the Eiffel Tower, with no obstructions in sight, this is the rooftop you need to experience on the evenings of July 14th (and all year round, of course!).
+For the national holiday, there's a special evening planned featuring a lineup of DJ sets whose names are still a mystery.
+Three distinct spaces are available for reservation: the barrels (for 4 to 6 people), the salon tables (for 4 to 12 people), and the VIP lounge (for 15 to 30 people).
+Reservations are limited to available spots; don’t miss out!

 Mademoiselle Mouche

-Pont de l'Alma, Port de la Conférence - 8th
+Pont de l'Alma, Port de la Conférence - 8e

 More info